HorizenOfficial/evm-documentation/docs/horizen_eon/07-tutorials/01-forger_node_setup_guide.md

 ```
 You should see the same values you’ve saved from the previous step in the output above.

-### Stake Zen to your Forger
+### Stake $ZEN to your Forger
 **Prerequisites**

-In order to stake ZEN to a forger node, you first need to send your preferred staking amount of ZEN to a wallet that supports EON network.
+In order to stake $ZEN to a forger node, you first need to send your preferred staking amount of $ZEN to a wallet that supports the EON network.
 In this guide, we will be using MetaMask wallet.

-1. Create a Metamask wallet
+1. Create a MetaMask wallet
 2. Add EON network to your wallet dApp.
     - This guide assumes you are using MetaMask dApp as your wallet of choice.
 Use the following guide to connect the EON network to your MetaMask wallet:
     [https://docs.horizen.io/horizen_eon/connect/connect_your_wallet](https://docs.horizen.io/horizen_eon/connect/connect_your_wallet).
-3. Forward transfer (send) ZEN to your MetaMask wallet.
+3. Forward transfer (send) $ZEN to your MetaMask wallet.
-    - Please use the following guide to forward transfer ZEN to that wallet address:
+    - Please use the following guide to forward transfer $ZEN to that wallet address:
     [https://docs.horizen.io/horizen_eon/connect/forward_transfer](https://docs.horizen.io/horizen_eon/connect/forward_transfer).

 ### Staking
-In this guide, we will walk you through the process of staking zen to your forger node by using [Web Remix IDE](https://remix.ethereum.org/).
+In this guide, we will walk you through the process of staking $ZEN to your forger node by using [Web Remix IDE](https://remix.ethereum.org/).
 For more information about Remix IDE, see the following documentation: [https://docs.horizen.io/horizen_eon/develop_and_deploy_smart_contracts/remix](https://docs.horizen.io/horizen_eon/develop_and_deploy_smart_contracts/remix).

 In order to use [Web Remix IDE](https://remix.ethereum.org/) to set up staking for your forger node, you first need to [download](https://github.com/HorizenOfficial/eon-smart-contract-tools/archive/refs/heads/main.zip) the eon-smart-contract-tools-main zip folder containing a suite of scripts that will help to automate the setup process and extract the files within the zip folder.
 Please note the drive location where this folder is downloaded, as you will need to upload files from this folder at a later step.